Your credit reports contain information about where you live, how you pay your bills, and any public records that you may have.

 There are numerous reasons that errors show up on your credit report.
-Lenders, banks, and collection agencies sometimes report things inaccurately.
+Lenders, credit card issuers, and collection agencies sometimes report inaccurate information.
 They are only human.
 They make mistakes.

 Sometimes people have similar names or similar social security numbers get mixed up.
 Many times items of a family member’s account will appear on a credit report because of similarity in name.